 Mermaid pose looks like magic.
-Someone sits on the floor, folds their back foot into their elbow, clasps their hands behind their head, and arches into this graceful curve that looks lifted straight out of a yoga magazine.
+Someone sits on the floor, folds their back foot into their elbow, clasps their hands behind their head, and arches into a graceful curve that looks lifted straight out of a yoga magazine.
 You see it and think, no way.
 Not with my hips.
 Not with my shoulders.
 Not in this lifetime.

 This guide walks you through the full bind sequence, the common mistakes that wreck your front knee or your lower back, and the regressions that get you there without forcing it.
 If your hips are tight right now, start at the bottom of the progression chart and stay there until your body is ready.
-Honestly, that's the whole secret.
+That's the whole secret.

 How to Do Mermaid Pose (Step-by-Step)